 |View Bio Close BioDouglas L. DavisVice President|

 Davis started his career at Intel as a product engineer in the Military Division and subsequently went on to manage product engineering, manufacturing and operations for the group.
 Following that, he became the operations manager and later general manager for the Embedded Microcomputer Division, and general manager of the Network Processor Division.
 He became a business unit vice president in 2003.
 In 2004, he assumed the general manager role of the Infrastructure Processor Division, which formed from the consolidation of all of Intel's embedded processor efforts.
 In 2005, Davis became the general manager of the Embedded and Communications Group where he was instrumental in establishing Intel's position in embedded market segments such as communications, automotive, retail and industrial control.
 In 2010, Davis became the general manager for the Netbook and Tablet Group responsible for the platform planning, architecture, enabling and marketing of Intel's solutions for the netbook and tablet market segments.
-He became the GM of Arizona Fab/Sort Manufacturing in 2012 where he was responsible for all aspects of the Arizona wafer factory operations.
+He became the general manager of Arizona Fab/Sort Manufacturing in 2012 where he was responsible for all aspects of the Arizona wafer factory operations.

 Davis graduated from New Mexico State University in 1983 with a bachelor's degree in Electrical Engineering.
 He earned his master's degree in business administration from Arizona State University in 1992.